lndecastro/AI4EL/tempBook5/Class3_AI_Gets_Creative.md

 - Does the image or visual fit?

 **Step 5 — Make at least three edits**
 Change a title, rewrite a bullet point in your own voice, replace an image, or add a personal example.
-This step is crucial — it is what makes the presentation *yours*.
+This step is crucial; it is what makes the presentation *yours*.

 **Reflect:**
 - How long did the full process take, compared to building slides from scratch?